0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 ![ALT text](imgs/repotree.png)

-1. The file 'pathbyter-pow.py' is the proof-of-work version, which will generate a dummy file 'helloworld.txt' with one sentence (take a guess), and then encrypt and decypt the dummy file.
-This version will generate a log file, show useful information to the terminal, and is safe to run (python3 pathbyter-pow.py).
-The code is intentionally meant to be readable, and broken into logical functions to help the reader understand.
-This version does not append encrypted AES keys to files, and instead implements a JSONL key-value database for ease of reference in exchange for a subtle speed loss.
+- **pathbyterPoC.py** is the proof-of-concept version of Pathbyter, which will generate a series of dummy files and then encrypt and decypt them.
+It generates a JSON log file, show useful information to the terminal, and is safe to run.
+Usage: `python3 pathbyterPoC.py`.
+The code is intentionally meant to be readable, and broken into logical functions to help the reader understand what's happening.
+When I first made Pathbyter I used a JSONL key-value database to save the encrypted file paths, RSA wrapped AES keys, and their associated nonces.
+However, after I got everything to work I reworked the code to append the keys and nonces to the encrypted files, which is a common programmatic element in all of the advanced ransomware attacks in the wild.
+I have included the original exec_ransomware() and ctrl_z_ransomware() functions that use the JSONL kvdb format commented out for reference.

-2. The 'red-team' directory includes two versions of Pathbyter, both which will take argv arguments.
-The primary differnece between these versions is the manner in which they store encrypted keys.
-The code features minimal comments to dissuade script kiddies.
+- The **red-teaming** directory includes the streamlined version of Pathbyter with some minimal argv tooling.
+- The **speed-test** directory contains the ingredients I used to conduct the aforementioned speed tests.
+This version of Pathbyter has the same main code as the red-teaming version, but without argv tooling, and with added information printed out after each run.
+- The **utils** directory contains test scripts I used to build Pathbyter like getting the size in bytes of a string, and a convenient/portable System class.
+The System class checks for an internet connection, fetchs a public ip if there is internet, and on instantiation collects a sequence of useful information about the box it was created upon.
+It also has a built in path_crawl() method that can be used to fetch a list of files recursively from a selected parent directory or using os.path.expanduser('~') on Mac, Windows, or Linux.
+I plan on expanding the system path in the future to be able to collect information about devices on the local network and other fun features - stay tuned.

+## How Pathbyter works:

 The implementations used in Pathbyter differ from the examples on pycryptodome's read the docs due to the fact that keys are only written to disk after being encrypted.
 The reason for this is that malicious actors would want to avoid writing to disk is to prevent a skilled defender from recovering the RSA private key even if it was deleted, and thwarting the attack.
 Pathbyter uses a combination of ciphers, both AES CTR and CBC, as well as RSA.
 It uses a 4096 bit hardcoded RSA public key (the attacker's key), a 2048-RSA session key pair, and a new AES key for every file that it encrypts.